Is Katie Maloney Pregnant? ‘Vanderpump Rules’ Star Addresses ‘Baby Bump’ On Instagram

 “It’s just the dress and the way it perfectly hangs,” she explained.

-Although Maloney isn’t pregnant with her first child quite yet, she did add, “But how cute will I be with a baby bump y’all!!!!!”
+Although Maloney isn’t pregnant with her first child quite yet, she did ask her followers if they’d find her “cute” with a baby bump.

 In the comments section of her post, one fan asked Maloney why she would bring attention to her baby bump if it wasn’t an actual baby.
 In response, the reality star said she wanted to make it clear that she wasn’t pregnant before her fans.
 Followers then flooded her with questions about her potential baby bump.